CasualHackathon/OnchainLife/registration/template.md

-# 🚀 EIP-7702 Casual Hackathon Registration
+# 🚀 Onchain LifeHackathon Registration

 <!--
 Please fill out the information below.
 This information will be automatically processed.